 - If know someone is being bullied, I will tell an adult at home or at school.

-At Hopkins West Junior High, we define harassment as:
+At Hopkins West Middle School, we define harassment as:

 Involving mean or hurtful words or actions tied to another person's personal characteristics, such as race, class, gender, sexual orientation, religion, etc.

-For the complete WJH policy on Bullying & Harassment, please refer to our Student Handbook.
+For the complete WMS policy on Bullying & Harassment, please refer to our Student Handbook.